FunctionFoundry/fluxury-redux/README.md

 ## Create Store

 Combine multiple stores into a single store.
-Could possible be used to replace a Redux store.
-Needs testing...
+Interface compatible with Redux.

 ```js
 import { createStore } from 'fluxury-redux'